 3. A workbook and guide for support staff

-This workbook explain the idea of self-directed support to support staff or personal assistants who work alongside people with intellectual disabilities and their families.
+This workbook explains the idea of self-directed support to support staff or personal assistants who work alongside people with intellectual disabilities and their families.
 It was developed by our partner In Control Scotland.

 4. Films about self-directed support

-You can watch a full series of films on self-directed support in multiple languages on YouTube here.
+You can watch a full playlist of films on self-directed support in multiple languages on YouTube here.

 Dr Simon Duffy wrote this paper as part of the project.
 It offers an overview of what self-directed support is based on its 50 years of development.
 It explains why self-directed support helps to advance the citizenship of people with intellectual disabilities.
 It also explores some of the obstacles or difficulties that societies face when they try to implement self-directed support.